 - Risk Identification

 - Risk Assessment

-- Risk Treatment
+- Risk Response Planning

-- Risk Monitoring.
+- Risk Monitoring and Control.

-It is important to note that the risk management process is iterative, so as the project progresses, the RMP and corresponding documents (e.g., key risk plan and risk registers) continue to be updated.
+It is important to note that the risk management process is iterative, so as the project progresses, the RMP and corresponding documents (e.g., Risk Registers) continue to be revised.